 University of Western States admits students of any race, color, nationality, ethnic origin, sex or age to all the rights, privileges, programs and activities generally accorded or made available to students at the university.
-University of Western States does not discriminate on the basis of race, color, national origin, sex, disability or age or any other status protected by law in its administration of programs, activities or employment practices.
+University of Western States does not discriminate based on race, color, national origin, sex, disability, age, or any other status protected by law in its administration of programs, activities, or employment practices.
 For more information about this policy and to handle inquiries, visit UWS consumer information.